 - 3.25 The Department of Health emphasises the importance of collected incidents nationally to ensure that lessons are learned across the NHS.
-A proactive approach to the prevention of recurrence is fundamental to making improvements in patient safety. - 3.26 The Provider should be aware of (and use as appropriate) the various reporting systems such as: - the National Reporting and Learning System (NRLS).
+A proactive approach to the prevention of recurrence is fundamental to making improvements in service user safety. - 3.26 The Provider should be aware of (and use as appropriate) the various reporting systems such as: - The National Reporting and Learning System (NRLS).
 Reports to NRLS can be submitted electronically via the General Practice Patient Safely Incident report Form, or the national GP e-form.
-If using the GP e-form please check the box to share your report with Somerset CCG - the Medicines and Healthcare products Regulatory Agency reporting systems for adverse reactions to medication (yellow card system), and accidents involving medical devices; and - the legal obligation to report certain incidents to the Health and Safety Executive under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) - 3.27 In addition to their statutory obligations, the Provider will notify the Commissioner within 72 hours of being aware of the hospital admission or death of a service user being treated by the Provider under this enhanced service where the Provider believes that the treatment was a significant contributor to the cause of admission or death. - 3.28 The Provider will report all significant events which the service has been involved in to the CCG within 2 working days of being brought to the attention of the Provider, via the Medications Incident Report icon or via the CCG Feedback icon on the GP desktop. - 3.29 In addition to any regulatory requirements the CCG wishes the Provider to use a Significant

-Event Audit system (agreed with the Clinical Commissioning Group) to facilitate the dissemination of learning, minimising risk and improving service user care and safety and forward the completed SEA report to the CCG within one month of the event.
+If using the GP e-form please check the box to share your report with Somerset CCG. - the Medicines and Healthcare products Regulatory Agency reporting systems for adverse reactions to medication (yellow card system), and accidents involving medical devices; and - the legal obligation to report certain incidents to the Health and Safety Executive under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) - 3.27 In addition to their statutory obligations, the Provider will notify the Commissioner within 72 hours of being aware of the hospital admission or death of a service user being treated by the Provider under this enhanced service where the Provider believes that the treatment was a significant contributor to the cause of admission or death. - 3.28 In addition to any regulatory requirements the CCG wishes the Provider to use a Significant Event Audit system (agreed with the Clinical Commissioning Group) to facilitate the dissemination of learning, minimising risk and improving service user care and safety.
+Providers shall: